United States Air Force Academy

 Compilers & automata theory

-Colloquium series designed to broaden cadets’ understanding of computing and cyber careers, ethics, and professional life.
+Fall half of a year-long senior-level colloquium series designed to broaden cadets' understanding of computing and cyber careers, ethics, and professional life.
 See the Colloquium & ACCR section for details.
+Continues in the spring as CS406/CyS406.

 Teaching Development & Recognition